nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The `redo` command does the opposite — it calls `Model#redoInTrack()`, which shifts the `currentStatePointer` once to the right, pointing to the previously undone state, and restores the internship tracker to that state.

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If the `currentStatePointer` is at index `intrackStateList.size() - 1`, pointing to the latest internship tracker state, then there are no undone InTrack states to restore.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If the `currentStatePointer` is at index `inTrackStateList.size() - 1`, pointing to the latest internship tracker state, then there are no undone InTrack states to restore.
 The `redo` command uses `Model#canRedoInTrack()` to check if this is the case.
 If so, it will return an error to the user rather than attempting to perform the redo.

 </div>

 Step 5.
 The user then decides to execute the command `list`.
 Commands that do not modify the internship tracker, such as `list`, will usually not call `Model#commitInTrack()`, `Model#undoInTrack()` or `Model#redoInTrack()`.
-Thus, the `intrackStateList` remains unchanged.
+Thus, the `inTrackStateList` remains unchanged.

 ![UndoRedoState4](images/UndoRedoState4.png)

 Step 6.
 The user executes `clear`, which calls `Model#commitInTrack()`.
-Since the `currentStatePointer` is not pointing at the end of the `intrackStateList`, all internship tracker states after the `currentStatePointer` will be purged.
+Since the `currentStatePointer` is not pointing at the end of the `inTrackStateList`, all internship tracker states after the `currentStatePointer` will be purged.
 Reason: It no longer makes sense to redo the `add c/Google …​` command.
 This is the behavior that most modern desktop applications follow.

 ![UndoRedoState5](images/UndoRedoState5.png)